Police Federation for Northern Ireland

 The Police Federation for Northern Ireland (PFNI) is the representative body to which all members of the Police Service of Northern Ireland belong up to and including the rank of Chief Inspector, as well as the ranks of reserve and part-time officers.
 The federation was established on 15 July 1971 as a result of the Police Act (NI) 1970.
 There are 6800 members as of June 2016 according to their website and the current chairman is Liam Kelly.

 The make-up of the federation is designed with similarity to political constituency.
 Representatives are provided for five larger regional divisions and various districts within.
 A fixed number of representatives are allocated to each district and to each region with a predetermined percentage within the ranks of constable, sergeant, inspector and part-time officer.
 Only four of the regions are based on the geography of Northern Ireland with Region 5 being dedicated to officers of Training Branch, Road Policing, Urban Region TSG, Headquarters, and Crime Operations.
 Regions 1 to 4 are allocated representation on an equal basis of region, district and officer count whereas Region 5 has additional allocation rules based on each department.
 Region 1 is based exclusively in the Greater Belfast area with four districts.
-Region 2 covers the south east and is divided into eight districts.
-Region 3 covers the west and is divided into eight districts.
+Region 2 covers the south of Northern Ireland and is divided into four districts; G District (Fermanagh & Omagh District Council Area), F District (Cookstown, Dungannonand Magherafelt), ABC District (Armagh, Banbridge & Craigavon) and NMD (Newry, Mourne and Down).3 covers the west and is divided into eight districts.
 Region 4 covers the north and is divided into nine districts.
 Meetings take place on six obligatory occasions each year with further meetings occurring upon approval.
 The federation votes internally to elect a Central Committee comprising 10 constables, 5 sergeants, 3 inspectors and one part-time officer.
 The Central Committee then elects four full-time officials from its members.
 These positions include Chairman, Secretary, Assistant Secretary, and Treasurer.
 Federation offices are based in Garnerville and positions are open to election once every three years.